Borderless

 Slow & Fast

-With urgency at every turn, relationships still take time.
+With decisions at every turn, relationships still take time.
 Early hires are delicate.
 Financial modeling is complicated.
 Sometimes the product isn’t even fully baked.
 This is when slowness adds a healthy thickness.
-Patience leads to deeper understanding, which can eventually bond to the urgency so momentum is not only accelerated, it’s geared to scale.
+Patience leads to deeper understanding, which bonds to the urgency.
+Momentum is not only then accelerated; it’s also geared to scale.